Click on the buttons below for translated summaries of this page:

 The term "non-suspensive" refers to the fact the Home Office does not have to suspend your removal until you have had the chance to appeal a refusal, unlike other asylum cases.
 In order to do this, the Home Office "certify" your asylum claim under Section 94 of the Nationality, Immigration and Asylum Act 2002.

 This category is clearly problematic as the decision that you do not have the right to appeal is being made before the asylum interview, when you would give full reasons of why you fled.
 The decision is usually made on the grounds of country of origin, if you come from a country in which it is thought you are unlikely to need the protection of international law.
-These countries are often called the "White List".
-Some countries are included as "men only" - only men claiming asylum from those countries are likely to have their asylum claims certified.
-You can find out more about the Safe Country/White List here.

 The timing of your asylum claim may also be a factor in this decision.
 The Home Office may decide that an asylum application is "opportunistic" (meaning made solely to get leave to remain because you have no other options) and certify a claim on that basis.
 For example, if you have lived in the UK for a long time but only claim asylum when you are picked up by an immigration enforcement team, the Home Office is likely to say that asylum claim is opportunistic.